crtoomey/chiefKeefLyricGenerator/README.md

-# Chief Keef Adlib Generator
+# Chief Keef Message Generator

 ## Features
 * Generates Chief Keef ad libs at random
+* Generates Chief Keef quotes/lyrics at random
+* Combies ad lib and quotes with "Chief Keef says: "
 * Has picture of Chief Keef
 * Has a button